Mobility & Flexibility

-However, you can’t wake up when you’re 64 and unexpectedly be equally as adaptable as you were when you were 24.
+However, you can’t wake up when you’re 64 and unexpectedly be equally adaptable as you were when you were 24.
 It’s much better and even more efficient to work flexibility training into your workout routine throughout your own life.

 (Rest assured: if you are 64 and were hoping to regain some of that youthful flexibility, you can start working it in your workout routine now.
-Simply be realistic concerning the outcomes.
+Be realistic concerning the outcomes.
 You will, most likely, never be as flexible as you once were, but working on flexibility at any age is rewarding.)

 Mobility Flexibility Training: More Than A Few Stretches

-And remember: the more time and attention you give to mobility flexibility training, the more gains you’ll see—especially those long term gains.
+And remember, the more time and attention you give to mobility flexibility training, the more gains you’ll see—especially those long-term gains.